LearningKijo/KQL/README.md

 3. [Query best practices - Azure Data Explorer | Microsoft Learn](https://learn.microsoft.com/en-us/azure/data-explorer/kql-quick-reference)

 ## KC7
-In KC7, you will be able to learn KQL with real hunting experience.
+In KC7, you will be able to learn KQL step by step.
+After the initial training, you will be a member of SOC team and take a first case with real hunting experience.
+In the end of this KC7, you will be confident how you are going to hunt some suspicious activities by KQL.
 1. KC7 Website (https://kc7cyber.com/)
 2. KC7 GitHub (https://github.com/kkneomis/kc7)
 3. KC7 setup video : [KC7 Loading cybersecurity data into Azure Data Explorer](https://www.youtube.com/watch?v=aHJxEHIHq0k)